CodecSlime: Temporal Redundancy Compression of Neural Speech Codec via Dynamic Frame Rate: Method: CodecSlime

 \subsubsection{Motivation}

-Speech audio can be viewed as a sequence of phonemes (and silences) where each phone is augmented with its duration and other paralinguistic information.
-Consequently, the information density of speech is inherently non-uniform along time.
-For example, while long vowels and consonants convey nearly equivalent semantic information, long vowels occupy significantly longer durations.
-However, in existing FFR codecs, long phonemes with less temporal variation, such as silences or sustained vowels, usually consume more frames.
-If a codec could automatically identify and compress temporal redundancy, it would facilitate reducing the required frame rate while improving alignment between codec tokens and phoneme sequences.
-To address this challenge, we propose Schedulable Dynamic Frame Rate (ScheDFR).
-It compresses FFR speech feature sequences to a target average frame rate while preserving reconstruction quality as much as possible.
+Speech is a sequence of phonemes (and silences), each with its duration and paralinguistic features, leading to non-uniform information density over time.
+For example, long vowels and consonants carry similar semantic information, yet vowels occupy longer durations.
+Existing FFR codecs, however, allocate more frames to phonemes with less temporal variation, such as silences or sustained vowels.
+To address this, we propose Schedulable Dynamic Frame Rate (ScheDFR), which compresses FFR speech feature sequences to a lower target frame rate while preserving reconstruction quality.